ruffsl/colcon-cache/README.md

 #### `GitLockTask`

 This extension derives the lockfile by computing the hash of tracked source files using [Git](https://git-scm.com).
 Several specific arguments provide control in specifying the reference revision and fallback used for diffing the package source file when computing the `current` hash for a package lockfile.
-This not only enables tracking of package source files with respect the most recent invocation of the `lock` subverb, but also with respect to a particular git branch, tag or commit.
-The default match criteria for diff filter comparison can also be overridden.
+This not only enables tracking of package source files with respect to the most recent invocation of the `lock` subverb, but also with respect to a particular git branch, tag or commit.
+The default match criteria for the diff filter comparison can also be overridden.

 ```
 Arguments for 'git' packages: